biesbjerg/FilterHabtm/README.md

 ));
 ```

-The above is normally not possible.

-This behavior automatically detects when there's a condition involving an HABTM assocation and creates the proper joins behind the scenes.
+The behavior automatically detects conditions involving HABTM assocations and creates the proper joins behind the scenes.